edgexfoundry/edgex-docs/docs_src/microservices/application/ApplicationFunctionsSDK.md

 ### Filtering

 There are two basic types of filtering included in the SDK to add to your pipeline.
+There is also an option to `Filter Out` specific items.
 Theses provided Filter functions return a type of events.Model.
 If filtering results in no remaining data, the pipeline execution for that pass is terminated.
 If no values are provided for filtering, then data flows through unfiltered.

 - `NewFilter([]string filterValues)` - This function returns a `Filter` instance initialized with the passed in filter values.
 This `Filter` instance is used to access the following filter functions that will operate using the specified filter values.
+    - `filterout` - This parameter will determine how the filter will filter out the items.
+If set to true all items found in the filter will be removed.
+If set to false all items found in the filter will be returned.
+If filterValues is empty then all items will be returned.
     - `FilterByDeviceName` - This function will filter the event data down to the specified device names and return the filtered data to the pipeline.
     - `FilterByValueDescriptor` - This function will filter the event data down to the specified device value descriptor and return the filtered data to the pipeline.